 5. The Activation Step is Where You Make Happy Customers

 The activation step is where happy customers are made.
 While all the steps are needed to make your business model work, the most important step is the activation step.

 This is where value is created for your customers.
-When you create value for your customers, they reciprocate — allowing you capture some of this value back in the form of monetizable value
+When you create value for your customers, they reciprocate — allowing you to capture some of this value as monetizable value.

-Notice how the activation step has the most number of lines leading out of it.
+Notice how the activation step has the most lines leading out of it.
 This is what makes activation a causal step.

 Making customers happy at this step causes customers to

 6. The Customer Factory Isn’t Just A Cute Metaphor

 The manufacturing reference in the customer factory is intentional.
 Metaphors are powerful when they enable us to transplant and adapt ideas from one domain to another.